-- 1. Filed with the Department all pit releases, receipts of payment, and haul road releases; - 2.
-Submitted to the Engineer all up-to-date payrolls; - 3.
+- 1. Filed with the Department all pit releases, receipts of payment, and haul road releases; - Submitted to the Engineer all up-to-date payrolls; - 3.
 Proven capable of completing the remaining work without being assessed liquidated damages in accordance with Section 108.07 B, "Failure to Complete within Contract Time"; and - 4.
 Is working diligently to complete the remaining work.

 For the semifinal estimate, the Engineer will calculate and retain payment for an amount not less than 1 and not more than 2 percent of the estimated total work done to date.
+Retainage will be capped at 2 percent of the Original Contract Amount or the total work done to date, whichever is less.